Nicolas Rossolimo

-Nicolas Rossolimo (Николай Спиридонович Россоли́мо; February 28, 1910 – July 24, 1975) was a Russian Empire-born chess player.
+Nicolas Rossolimo (Николай Спиридонович Россоли́мо; February 28, 1910 – July 24, 1975) was a Russian-born chess player.
 After acquiring Greek citizenship in 1929, he was able to emigrate that year to France, and was many times chess champion of Paris.
 In 1952 he emigrated to the United States, and won the 1955 U.S. Open Chess Championship.
 He was awarded the title of International Grandmaster by FIDE in 1953.
 Rossolimo was a resident of New York City until his death.

 The Rossolimo Variation of the Sicilian Defence bears his name.

 Biography and chess career

 Nikolai Spiridonovich Rossolimo was born into an upper-middle-class Russian-Greek family in Kiev, then part of the Russian Empire.
 His father was Spiridon Rossolimo, a Russian painter and portraitist of Greek ancestry, while his mother née Xenia Nikolaevna Skugarevskaya was an aristocratic writer and war correspondent.
 He was a nephew of the famous Russian neurologist and psychiatrist Grigory Ivanovich Rossolimo.
 He lived in Moscow during the mid-1920s, and moved to Paris with his Russian mother in 1929.

 Having finished second behind former World Champion José Raúl Capablanca in a tournament in Paris in 1938, he won the French Championship in 1948.
 He was Paris champion a record seven times, and drew two matches in 1948 and 1949 with Savielly Tartakower.
 In 1955, he won the U.S. Open Championship held in Long Beach, California, on tiebreaks ahead of Samuel Reshevsky.
 The prize was a new Buick automobile.

 Rossolimo played for France in the Chess Olympiads of 1950 and 1972, and for the United States in 1958, 1960, and 1966.
 FIDE awarded him the International Master title in 1950 and the International Grandmaster title in 1953.

 In 1952, he moved to the U.S. with his wife Véra and son Alexander to rejoin his mother and Russian-Greek father in New York.
 (After moving to the U.S., his first name was often spelled "Nicholas".)
 In New York, he worked as a waiter, a taxi driver, played the accordion, and worked as a singer and ran a chess studio as well to support himself and his family.
 The Rossolimo Chess Studio was located in Greenwich Village in Manhattan.
 It was somewhat like a café that served food and drinks, and also sold chess sets and books, but where members of the public – including famous artists such as Marcel Duchamp – could come and play chess with each other and occasionally play Rossolimo himself for a fee (Rossolimo would play simultaneous chess with many of the patrons).